The Catholic Review covered this special day.

 The National Blue Ribbon program honors public and private elementary, middle, and high schools that are either academically superior or that demonstrate dramatic gains in student achievement to high levels.
 SMCS was recognized as an Exemplary High Performing School.
 The designation is the highest academic honor bestowed upon a school by the U.S. Department of Education.

 To be eligible to apply as an Exemplary High Performing School, SMCS students had to perform in the top 15% of the nation in reading and mathematics as measured by a nationally-normed test in the most recent year tested.
 Having met the eligibility requirement as a private school, SMCS then had to be nominated by the Council for American Private Education (CAPE) by meeting CAPE’s stringent criteria for recognition.
 A school must have a strong curricular program and a school culture that supports and engages families and the community.

-Mrs. Mary K. Barger, who serves as our Test Coordinator, and I will be attending the awards ceremony on November 6 and 7 in Washington, D.C.
-The Secretary of the U.S. Department of Education will present SMCS with a plaque and a 2017 National Blue Ribbon flag as a symbol of exemplary teaching and learning for us to fly proudly in our school courtyard.
+Mrs. Mary K. Barger, who serves as our Test Coordinator, and I attended the awards ceremony on November 6 and 7 in Washington, D.C.
+The Secretary of the U.S. Department of Education presented SMCS with a plaque and a 2017 National Blue Ribbon flag as a symbol of exemplary teaching and learning for us to fly proudly in our school courtyard.